 HPE OneView

-Role Sr. User Experience Designer
+Sr. User Experience Designer

-For context, the screens below shows the systems dashboard.
+For context, the pages below shows the systems dashboard.
 It informs our customers the health of their system.
-If anything that is not right on the appliance, "Follow the red, then resolve the issue.”

 The one thing that we consistently hear from our users is, whenever they are about to do something on the appliance, i.e., creating a server profile, update firmware, etc,… they want to make sure that they are doing the right thing and that it works.
 Understandably, working with data centers is not an easy gig, and we are empathetic about how our customers uses it.